Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Start by listening to bird sounds of avian species common in your area.
 You may hear this in your backyard, or even as you go jogging.
 This serves as great practice as you start learning to distinguish between bird calls.

 As you build your repertoire, you get better and better at differentiating birds by ear.
+Once you’ve got some bird calls down, they’ll even help you with sightings.
+Follow the calls to find the bird you’re hearing and see it with your own eyes!

 11. Wear the right clothes